Decentralized and Parallel Primal and Dual Accelerated Methods for Stochastic Convex Programming Problems

-To solve \eqref{sum_rand} in offline context we have to store $\{f(x,\xi^k)\}_{k=1}^m$ somehow in the memory.
-As we have mentioned above, $m$ can be large.
-That is why centralized distributes architecture is often more preferable in this context \cite{bertsekas1989parallel}.
-In general case centralized architecture is based on communication network.
-We build spanning tree for this network with the origin (root) to be a master-node \cite{scaman2017optimal}.
-Denote by $d$ the distance between the origin and farthest leaf.
-Estimate \eqref{SS} with $\sigma^2 = 0$ and $L$ corresponds to $\tilde{f}$ (see \eqref{sum_rand}) can be carry out for the problem \eqref{sum_rand} if we have $m$-node network and interested in oracle complexity per node.
-The number of communications steps will be $d$ times larger.
-But $m$ can be too large!
-If we have only $q \ll m$ nodes, then we split the data $\{f(x,\xi^k)\}_{k=1}^m$ on $q$ blocks for $l = m/q$ terms in each block.
-If $l$ is too large by itself on can reformulate \eqref{sum_rand} as is follows \cite{mcmahan2016communication}
+To solve \eqref{sum_rand} in offline context we have to store $\{f(x,\xi^k)\}_{k=1}^m$ in the memory.
+Since $m$ can be large, centralized distributed architecture is often more preferable in this context \cite{bertsekas1989parallel}.
+In the general case\dm{,} centralized architecture is based on communication network \dv{and it can be obtained by building a spanning tree of a given network \cite{scaman2017optimal}.
+For $m$-node centralized distributed architecture, the number of gradient oracle calls per each node is defined by \eqref{SS} with $\sigma^2 = 0$, $L$ and $\mu$ correspond\dm{ing} to $\tilde{f}$.
+The number of communication steps will be $d$ times \dm{more}, where $d$ is the distance between the origin (root) and farthest \dm{node}.} If we have only $q \ll m$ nodes, then we divide the data $\{f(x,\xi^k)\}_{k=1}^m$ \dm{into} $q$ blocks \dm{with} $l = m/q$ terms in each block.
+If $l$ is too large by itself on\dv{e} can reformulate \eqref{sum_rand} as follows \cite{mcmahan2016communication}